Frequently Asked Questions

 What is a Value or Language program

-It is a Cook Islands based orientation program on our value, customs and language delivered by a recognized educational provider or registered private school approved by Immigration.
+It is a Cook Islands based orientation program on our values, customs and language delivered by a recognised educational provider or registered private school approved by Immigration.

 Where can I get a English proficiency certificate